 The truth about open source tools is that they usually emerge via a collaboration between academia, industry, and or government(more often than not defense research projects).
 Just look at the table at the end of the article.
 Open source projects started by an individual with no university, industry, or government influence are exceedingly rare.
 Open source typically doesn't exist in a vacuum.
 People rarely work for free.
 And if you trace the most successful open source projects, you will find a long trail of money and funding.
 The notion of kumbaya open source simply has no basis in reality.

 Claims to Fame¶

-There are a number of open source tools that are pretty comptetitive with their proprietary counterparts.
+There are a number of open source tools that are pretty competitive with their proprietary counterparts.
 Note that this is usually only true for tooling software such as bison, gcc, hugo, apache etc. This is rarely true with software suites such as GIMP or Inkscape - a notable exception being:

 Blender vs (3Ds Max or Maya or Houdini etc.) - Blender is a fantastic example of excellent open source software.
-I used to do much animation and video editing in Blender and its physics engine, rendering engine, hair engine, Python frontend API, GUI, and file stucture are light years ahead of the competition.
+I used to do much animation and video editing in Blender and its physics engine, rendering engine, hair engine, Python frontend API, GUI, and file structure are light years ahead of the competition.

 Saves needless reimplmentation of common software needs which effectively results in standardization. - GNU LibC, NewlibC

 1000 minds at once Just look at how many contributors the Linux Kernel has

 Freedom in all senses - (free speech, accessibility etc.) Imagine if you had to wait for your license to activate before you could compile your first program.